a-tsibin/WorkTable/README.md

 As inspiration for macro interfaces/design [this crate](https://github.com/helsing-ai/atmosphere) can be used.
 It contains derive macro implementation, but it's still usable for our case.

 ## Persistence support.

 Next step after in-memory storage we need to add persistence support.

 For starting point we can use [mmap-sync](https://github.com/cloudflare/mmap-sync/tree/main) which has mapped files implementation and read/write interface.
 We will need pages reader/writer for our storage engine.

+### TODO

+- [ ] migrate data.rs and other types to innodb-rs. otherwise the pages aren't aligned well and can cause trouble

 ### Data container format